kradalby/kradalby.no/content/Blog/altibox-6rd-debian.md

 ## Calculate your IPv6 prefix

-The first we need to do is to calculate what our IPv6 prefix will be based on our public ip.
+The first we need to do is to calculate what our IPv6 prefix will be based on our public IP.

-To do this we will use ipv6calc, some of the altibox data and our public ip.
+To do this, we will use ipv6calc, some of the altibox data and our public IP.

     :::bash
     PREFIX=2a01:79c::